ansys/pyaedt/doc/source/User_guide/postprocessing.rst

 both within AEDT and externally using the `pyvista <https://www.pyvista.org/>`_ and `matplotlib <https://matplotlib.org/>`_ packages.

-To create a report in AEDT using PyAEDT, you can follow a general structure like the one below:
+To use PyAEDT to create a report in AEDT, you can follow this general structure:

 .. code:: python